MaartenGr/BERTopic/docs/faq.md

 (`"distilbert-base-nli-stsb-mean-tokens"`) works great for **English** documents.
 In contrast, for **multi-lingual** documents or any other language, `"xlm-r-bert-base-nli-stsb-mean-tokens""` has shown great performance.

+Having said that, I have been getting great performance from the new `stsb-mpnet-base-v2` model in sentence-transformers and I would advise trying it out for **English** documents.

 **SentenceTransformers**
 [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html) work typically quite well and are the preferred models to use.
 They are great at generating document embeddings and have several